Department of Civil and Architectural Engineering

 After completing the M.S. in Civil Engineering degree, master's graduates will demonstrate the following skills beyond those expected of a baccalaureate recipient:

 - A deeper understanding of problem-solving and research skills in civil engineering field.

 - An ability to design increasingly complex systems in the fields of geotechnical, structural, transportation, and/or water resources engineering.

 Leelani, Pat T Professor, Department of Civil and Architectural Engineering; B.S.C.E., Chulalongkorn University (Thailand); M.S.C.E., The University of Akron; Ph.D., The University of Akron.

-Liu, Xiaoyu Assistant Professor, Department of Civil and Architectural Engineering; B.S., Nanjing University of Science and Technology (China); M.S., Tongji University (China); Ph.D., University of Nebraska-Lincoln.
+Liu, Xiaoyu Associate Professor, Department of Civil and Architectural Engineering; B.S., Nanjing University of Science and Technology (China); M.S., Tongji University (China); Ph.D., University of Nebraska-Lincoln.

 Civil Engineering (CEEN)